Yoga Steps for Inducing Acceptance, Yoga for Inner Acceptance

 A yoga asana is designed to alternately stress as well as relax a particular body tissue, the muscle.
 The muscles are the receptors of the nerve endings extending from the nervous system.
 At any given point of time the state of the nervous system mirrors the state of the mind; the resting place of the mind, the brain, extends itself downwards in the body as the spinal cord which further penetrate every nook and corner by continuously dividing itself further as nerves.

 When a particular muscles is contracted and then relaxed, as in Yoga asanas, the nerve endings resting on this muscles relay this relaxed sensation upward to the brain via the spinal cord, relaxing the mind in the process.
 Similarly Yoga pranayamas work by balancing the Prana, bio motor energy, in the physical body via the nervous system only.

 The benefits of pranayamas for inducing acceptance can be enhanced by practicing them with intention; Inhaling with the intention of inhaling all that is positive in the universe and exhale all that is negative within oneself.

 The yoga regime given here can be taken as the yoga steps for inducing acceptance in oneself.
-Our students in our Yoga classes have found these techniques life transforming by practicing them diligently over a period of time.
-The POSITIVITY which is generated just by being more accepting, or practicing acceptance, breaks the shackles of the negative thoughts which had kept one tied to the abysmal depths till then, catapults one in the direction of spiritual and personal advancement with a force of unfathomable proportions.
+Our students in our Yoga classes have found these techniques life transforming after they have practiced them diligently over a period of time.
+We also observe certain precautions and systems at our yoga classes which helps enhance the benefits of the yoga sessions.
+The POSITIVITY which is generated just by being more accepting, or practicing acceptance, breaks the shackles of the negative thoughts which had kept one tied to the abysmal depths till then, and catapults one in the direction of spiritual and personal advancement with a force of unfathomable proportions.